*Coach Helder may earn money or products from the companies mentioned in this post

 Coconuts grow in very specific climates.
 If you do not live in one of those climates, you may consider this information useless.
 However, we need to be ready for any scenario if we are to consider ourselves fully prepared.
 Having access to this information is crucial in your physical preparedness.
 You can find coconut water and products in most grocery stores these days.
 The healthier that you go into an emergency situation, the better chances of you surviving that scenario.

-I am always reminded of Tom Hanks in Castaway when I teach this part of my curriculum to my NTC Members.
+I am always reminded of Tom Hanks in Castaway when I teach this part of my curriculum to my Warrior Zero Project members.
 I’ll take a coconut over Wilson, any day of the week. 😉